penkzhou/twitter-enhanced/README.md

 5. The username will now display your custom remark.
 6. To edit a remark, click the "Edit Remark" button and enter a new remark.
 7. To remove a remark, click "Edit Remark" and leave the input empty.

+### Video Downloads

+1. When viewing a tweet with a video, you'll see a "Download Video" button.
+2. Click the button to download the video to your default downloads folder.
+3. The extension will notify you when the download is complete.

+### Download Records Management

+1. Click on the extension icon in your browser toolbar.
+2. Select "Manage Download Records" from the popup menu.
+3. You'll see a list of all your downloaded videos, including tweet text and download date.
+4. Use the search bar to filter records by tweet ID or filename.
+5. Click "Locate File" to open the folder containing the downloaded video.
+6. Use the "Delete" button to remove individual records.
+7. The "Clear All Records" button at the bottom allows you to delete all download history.

+### Language Settings

+1. Click on the extension icon in your browser toolbar.
+2. Select "Settings" from the popup menu.
+3. Choose your preferred language from the dropdown menu.
+4. The extension interface will update to reflect your chosen language.

+## Supported Languages

+- English (default)
+- Spanish (Español)
+- French (Français)
+- German (Deutsch)
+- Japanese (日本語)
+- Chinese (中文)

 ## Development